-Arsenic is a chemical element whose symbol is As , it is crystalline and semi-metallic silver-white ace.
+Arsenic is a chemical element whose symbol is As.
+It has a silvery-white crystalline and semi-metallic color.

 Atomic number 33.

-It's odorless and tasteless.
-It enters the drinking water from natural reservoirs on the land, or from agricultural and industrial practices.
+It is odorless and tasteless.
+It enters drinking water from natural reservoirs in the ground or from agricultural and industrial practices.

-Non-cancerous effects may include skin thickening and discoloration, stomach pain, nausea, vomiting, diarrhea, numbness in the hands and feet, partial paralysis, and blindness.
-Arsenic has been linked to cancer of the bladder, lungs, skin, kidneys, nasal passages, liver, and prostate.
+Non-cancerous effects may include thickening and discoloration of the skin, stomach pain, nausea, vomiting; diarrhea; numbness in the hands and feet; partial paralysis; and blindness.
+Arsenic has been linked to cancers of the bladder, lungs, skin, kidneys, nasal passages, liver and prostate.

 Inorganic arsenite (arsenic (III)) in drinking water has a much higher acute toxicity than organic arsenate (arsenic (V)).
 The minimum acute lethal dose of the element in adults is estimated at 70 to 200 mg or 1 mg/kg/day.

-Chronic poisoning from drinking contaminated well water over a long period of time.
-Many aquifers contain high concentrations of element salts.
-The World Health Organization recommends a limit of 0.01 mg / l (10 ppb) of arsenic in drinking water.
+Chronic intoxication from drinking contaminated well water over a long period of time.
+Many aquifers contain high concentrations of salts of the element.
+The World Health Organization recommends a limit of 0.01 mg/l (10 ppb) of arsenic in drinking water.
 This recommendation was established based on the detection limit for most equipment testing laboratories at the time of publication of the WHO water quality guidelines.
-More recent findings show that consumption of water with levels as low as 0.00017 mg / l (0.17ppb) over long periods of time can lead to arsenic poisoning.
+More recent findings show that consumption of water with levels as low as 0.00017 mg/l (0.17ppb) over long periods of time can lead to arsenicosis.

-Symptoms of poisoning include abdominal pain, diarrhea, vomiting, dark urine, dehydration, dizziness, delirium, shock and death.
+Symptoms of poisoning include abdominal pain, diarrhea, vomiting, dark urine, dehydration, vertigo, delirium, shock and death.

-One of the worst incidents of arsenic poisoning through water occurred in Bangladesh, an event which the World Health Organization called the "largest mass poisoning of a population in history."
+One of the worst incidents of arsenic poisoning through water occurred in Bangladesh, which the World Health Organization called the “largest mass poisoning of a population in history”.

 What are the methods used to remove arsenic from water?

-The EPA has not yet determined the best technology for removing arsenic from water.
-But some studies have been conducted to reduce arsenic concentrations below levels of 0.20 µg / l.
+EPA has not yet determined the best technology for removing arsenic in water.
+But some studies have been conducted to reduce arsenic concentrations to below levels of 0.20 µg/l.

 There are six possible treatments under certain water characteristics that can lower arsenic levels: